 After building your AI agent, the next step is refining it.
 Testing and iteration are essential for success but are often overlooked by builders eager to launch.

-Your platform should offer a simulator within its studio, allowing you to practice interactions with your AI agent.
+Your AI agent platform should offer a simulator within its studio, allowing you to practice interactions with your AI agent.
 This is your first step in testing and a crucial part of fine-tuning your agent during the development process.

 Once you’ve finished your initial build, you can share a sample version of your agent with friends or colleagues using a URL.
 Testing it this way helps ensure its functionality is ready before deployment.